mryogi11/mybabybridge_benefit_platform/docs/CODE_INDEX.md

    - Depends on: Supabase client

 2. **Navigation.tsx**
-   - Used by: Dashboard layout, Provider layout
+   - Used by: Dashboard layout, Provider layout (as side-drawer)
    - Depends on: AuthContext (for user role information)

 3. **LoadingProvider.tsx**